-Tabbouleh is traditionally thought of as a gluten filled bulgur salad with lots of parsley and mint, but lately we have been putting a new spin on tabbouleh by using one of our favorite gluten free grains, sweet white sorghum instead of bulgur.
+Tabbouleh is traditionally thought of as a gluten-filled bulgur wheat salad with lots of parsley and mint, but lately we have been putting a new gluten free spin on tabbouleh by using one of our favorite gluten free grains, sweet white sorghum instead of the traditional bulgur and the results are INCREDIBLE!!

 A few months ago our friends at Nuts.com contacted us and asked if we were up for a little cooking challenge.
 They would send us a box full of a variety of Nuts.com goodies and our task was to create a delicious dish from it.
 Honestly, we are up for anything revolving around food, so we were in!
 A few weeks later a mystery box showed up in the mail filled with all sorts of delicious pantry staples like dried cranberry beans, Maldon sea salt, gluten free rolled oats, marjoram, beet powder, and sweet white sorghum.